R & R Dickson

 Richard and Robert Dickson (usually simply referred to as R & R Dickson) were brothers, acting as architects in Scotland in the early and mid-19th century.
-Whilst most of their work is typified by remote country houses they are best known for their magnificent spire on the Tron Kirk in the heart of Edinburgh on the Royal Mile.
+Whilst most of their work is typified by remote country houses they are best known for their spire on the Tron Kirk in the heart of Edinburgh on the Royal Mile.

 Life

 They were the sons of John Dickson (1766–1828), an Edinburgh builder.
 Their mother was Mary Crichton, sister to Richard Crichton (1771–1817), an Edinburgh architect, and they appear to have trained under him, taking over his office upon his death.